reshama/git-intro-workshop4-pyladies/git_1_setup.md

 ## Optional (advanced)

 ### [Set up SSH keys](https://help.github.com/articles/generating-ssh-keys/)
+* Using the SSH protocol, you can connect and authenticate to remote servers and services.
+With SSH keys, you can connect to GitHub without supplying your username or password at each visit.

 ### Setup caching of your Git credentials
 * [Mac](https://help.github.com/articles/caching-your-github-password-in-git/#platform-mac), the setting should be enabled by default; however, if you have issues with your password being remembered, execute `git config --global credential.helper osxkeychain`.